ariegg/full-metadata_format/README.md

-# fullmetadataformat
+# Full-Metadata Format
 Dependency-free Python 2/3 support library for the Full-Metadata Format (FMF)

-Currently, only writing FMF is possible.
+Vwersion 0.1, currently, only writing FMF via print() is possible.